-To seek accommodations for a final exam on account of disabilities, undergraduates must direct their petition to the Accessible Education Office.
+To seek accommodations for a final exam on account of disabilities, undergraduates must connect in advance with the Accessible Education Office.
 The Accessible Education Office will work with the faculty member and the Exams Office to make arrangements for accommodations when appropriate and will contact the student directly about the accommodations.
-For more specific information about final exams please consult the website of the Accessible Education Office.
+For more specific information about final exam accommodations please consult the website of the Accessible Education Office.

 Students are responsible for learning the times and locations of exams in their courses and for arriving at their exams on time.
 Students who miss an exam and who are not granted a makeup exam will receive a permanent ABS (unexcused absence), which is equivalent in all respects to a failing grade.